amrlabib/javascript-essentials/context.md

 4. Construction of new Object: when we use new key word to construct a new object, this is bound to the new created object.

-5. Eval:
- * Direct call to eval, will keep this context as is not changed, as the execution context of its caller.

  * Indirect cal

 #### Example 6.0: